Johannes van Damme: International reactions

-Van Damme's case attracted widespread public sympathy in his native Holland, with a letter writing campaign being set up to enable well wishers to send cards and letters to him while he was imprisoned.
+Van Damme's case attracted widespread public sympathy in his native Netherlands, with a letter writing campaign being set up to enable well wishers to send cards and letters to him while he was imprisoned.
 Amnesty International also organized a clemency campaign on van Damme's behalf, with members of the public encouraged to fax appeals for his death sentence to be commuted to both the President of Singapore and the Prime Minister of Singapore.

 In contrast, many Singaporeans were unsympathetic and believed he should justly be hanged for trafficking such a large amount of illegal narcotics.
 Some also pointed out that van Damme should have been fully aware of the consequences of his actions due to the "DEATH FOR DRUG TRAFFICKERS" warning printed on the embarkation card every foreign visitor must fill out on arrival to the city state.
-Other citizens highlighted what they perceived to be double standards; the Dutch government had never intervened when a person of Asian or African descent was executed in Singapore, despite claiming to be against the death penalty as a matter of principle.
 The Prime Minister of Singapore, Goh Chok Tong, would later claim that 80% of Singaporean citizens approved of van Damme being sentenced to death.